spdx/spdx-3-model/model/Core/Properties/standardName.md

 ## Summary

-The relevant standards that may apply to an artifact.
+The name of a relevant standard that may apply to an artifact.

 ## Description